open-sauced/maintainer-intro-course/i18n-guidelines.md

 We can't always support the maintenance of translations.
 However, we know some contributors are willing to translate, and we value these contributions.
 For that reason, we have a [Community Translations](./community-translations.md) section.

 If you're interested in translating our Becoming a Maintainer with OpenSauced course, fork this repository and add the translation to your forked repository.
-Then, you can add a link to your translation in the [`community-translations.md`](./community-translations.md) file.
+Then, you can add a link to your translation in the [`community-translations.md`](./community-translations.md) file that you can find in the root directory.

 We encourage you to add it to the [discussion board](https://github.com/open-sauced/maintainer-intro-course/discussions) as well.
 We will consider moving it to an official translation if it becomes popular and has enough support.